Financial Asset Information

 | Quantity | The number of items this asset record represents.
 A single record can represent multiple identical items. |

-| Amount | The total purchase price for all items in this record. |
+| Currency / Amount | The purchase currency and the total purchase price for all items in this record. |

-| PO Reference | The purchase order number, if the asset was received through the procurement workflow. |
+| PO Number | The purchase order number, if the asset was received through the procurement workflow. |

 Tip: If a single asset record represents multiple items (Quantity > 1), the purchase amount is the total for all items.
 Depreciation is calculated on the total amount.
 If you need to depreciate items individually (for example, because they may be disposed of at different times), create separate asset records for each item.